The Rasch family of Braunschweig Büchsenmacher’s

 Below are several views of a bolt action rifle built on a Mauser action by G. L. Rasch.

-Following are images of two Rasch side by side shotguns sent to us by Marc Gettemans of Belgium.
+Following are images of a Rasch sent by Marc Gettemans of Belgium.